The Big Picture…

 - H7 – The greater the level of customer co-creation activities, the greater the level of customer perceived benefits

-They found high correlation to all of these.
-One thing we can take away from their results is that educating the customer increases the co-creation of value undertaken.
+One thing we can take away from their results is that educating the customer’s operant resources increases the potential for co-creation of value.